Steve Holeman

-Steve Holeman (born December 21, 1967) is the head women's soccer coach at Texas State University, an NCAA Division I program in the Sun Belt Conference.
+Steve Holeman (born December 21, 1967) is an American soccer coach who is currently serving as the women's head coach at Texas State University, an NCAA Division I program in the Pac 12 Conference.
 He was named Texas State head coach on February 9, 2022.
 Prior to his position at Texas State, Holeman served as head coach at three Southeastern Conference universities starting the program at two of those universities.
 He started the soccer program at Auburn serving as an interim head coach for one season (1993).
 He moved to Ole Miss starting the women's soccer program there and served as head coach for fifteen seasons (1994–2010).
 He moved to another Southeastern Conference university, Georgia serving as the Lady Bulldogs head coach for five seasons (2011–2015).
 He served as head coach at Lamar University from 2016 to 2021.

 Player

 Holeman was a member of the Wake Forest Demon Deacons men's soccer team playing midfielder from 1987 to 1990.
 He was a letter winner all four seasons and helped guide his team to three NCAA tournaments and the 1989 ACC tournament title.